Fowler Museum at UCLA: History

-In addition to these exhibitions, the Fowler also exhibited new and promised gifts of art inside the rotating Fowler in Focus gallery, and presented Walk among Worlds, an installation by artist Máximo González, composed of thousands of beach ball globes.
+In 2024, the museum repatriated to Ghana several artifacts in its collection that were previously looted by British forces from the Ashanti Empire in the 19th century.
+These included an elephant tail whisk, an ornamental chair made of wood, leather and iron, two gold stool ornaments, a gold necklace and two bracelets.
+That same year the museum also repatriated 20 objects to the Waramungu community in Australia.

 Collections

 The Fowler's collections comprise more than 120,000 art and ethnographic and 600,000 archaeological objects representing ancient, traditional, and contemporary cultures of Africa, Native and Latin America, and Asia and the Pacific.
-From Yoruba beaded arts of Southern Nigeria, to pre-Columbian ceramic vessels of Peru, to elaborate batik textiles of Indonesia and the vibrant papier-mâché sculptures of Mexico, the Fowler's collections offer a comprehensive resource for exhibitions and scholarship central to the museum's mandate.

-The majority of the Fowler's holdings have been acquired via the generosity of individuals — researchers, scholars, and dedicated collectors — who have enabled the Fowler to build its world-class collections.
+The majority of the Fowler's holdings have been acquired via donations by individuals.
 The Sir Henry Wellcome Collection of 30,000 objects, assembled early in the 20th century by Sir Henry Wellcome and given to the museum in 1965, forms the core of its African and Pacific holdings and represents the single largest gift.
+This was part of the dispersal of Wellcome's collection, which included over 120,000 objects given on long term loan to the Science Museum in London, now stored at the Science and Innovation Park.
 More than 15,000 textiles trace the history of cloth over two millennia and across five continents.

 Objects from the Fowler Family Silver Collection include 400 works representing 16th- through 19th-century Europe and the United States.
-Among these are vessels from the renowned workshops of Paul de Lamerie, Karl Fabergé, and Paul Revere.
-In 1969, Hollywood actress Natalie Wood donated a remarkable collection of ancient Chupícuaro Mexican ceramics to the Fowler Museum.
-In 2013, the Fowler Museum received several gifts in honor of its fiftieth anniversity.
+Among these are vessels from the workshops of Paul de Lamerie, Karl Fabergé, and Paul Revere.
+In 1969, Hollywood actress Natalie Wood donated a collection of ancient Chupícuaro Mexican ceramics to the Fowler Museum.
+In 2013, the Fowler Museum received several gifts in honor of its fiftieth anniversary.
 One gift was estimated to be worth around $14 million, from collector and Silicon Valley pioneer Jay Last and his wife, Deborah.
 As reported by the Los Angeles Times, the gift consisted of 92 wood and ivory objects from the Lega people of the Democratic Republic of Congo.

-Most of the holdings have been collected in the field and systematically documented, providing essential contextual information.
-Maintaining geographical scope and artistic variety and building on existing strengths continue to be guiding principles in acquisitions decisions.
-For example, as the museum augments its programming to meet the interests of the city's growing Latin American population, collection activities in this area have increased.
-An exceptional collection of more than 900 Mexican works was donated in 1997 by the Daniel Family and includes magnificent ceramic Trees of Life, Day of the Dead figurines, and masks from Metepec, Oaxaca, Michoacan, Jalisco, Puebla, and Guanajuato.
+Most of the holdings have been collected in the field and systematically documented, providing contextual information.
+As the museum augments its programming to meet the interests of the city's growing Latin American population, collection activities in this area have increased.
+A collection of more than 900 Mexican works was donated in 1997 by the Daniel Family and includes ceramic Trees of Life, Day of the Dead figurines, and masks from Metepec, Oaxaca, Michoacan, Jalisco, Puebla, and Guanajuato.

-Public programs

-Offered throughout the year, the Fowler's public programs are designed to reflect and complement its dynamic exhibition program, as well as highlight the museum's world-renowned collection of art from Africa, Asia and the Pacific, and the Americas.
-Public programs at the Fowler Museum are typically free and open to the public, unless otherwise noted.